janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 <!--toki a, jan ale o! mi jan Kekan San! mi wile pana e sona pi toki pona!-->
 <!-- I'm gregdan3, and today  -->

-toki- mi jan Kekan San!
+toki a- mi jan Kekan San!
 I wanna tell you about the easiest language, Toki Pona.

 Toki Pona is a constructed language, like Klingon in Star Trek, or Valyrian in Game of Thrones.